 Selected topics in American studies at the intermediate level.
 Topics offered will vary from year to year, reflecting the interests of faculty and students as well as evolving concerns of the field.

 Prerequisite: AMST 201 or permission of the instructor.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.
 This course is cross-listed as AMST 301 when topic is relevant, for example, Caribbean Diasporic Identities.

 304 Afro-Brazilian Literature